Vanshata17/personalized-recommender-course/README.md

 ## 📖 About This Course

-This course is part of Decoding ML's open-source series, where we provide free hands-on resources for building GenAI and recommender systems.
+This course is part of Decoding AI's open-source series, where we provide free hands-on resources for building GenAI and recommender systems.

 The **Hands-on H&M Real-Time Personalized Recommender**, in collaboration with [Hopsworks](https://rebrand.ly/homepage-github), is a 5-module course backed up by code, Notebooks and lessons that will teach you how to build an H&M real-time personalized recommender from scratch.